Bake Play Smile

 Gingernut biscuits sandwiched together with whipped cream in a log shape.

-1. Build the log: Add more stacks of biscuits joining them together with cream to form one long log.
+1. Build the log: Add more stacks of biscuits joining them together with cream to form one long log shape.
 Spread the remaining whipped cream over the entire log, smoothing the surface.

 An overhead shot of a cream log decroated with chocolates and caramel sauce.